MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/italian-subcontracting.md

 ---
     title: Italian Subcontracting
     description: Companies contracted for production often outsource the production of components to subcontractors.
-In order to know how many components to transfer to the subcontractor, there is a link between the subcontractors' operations and the BOM.
-This facilitates Master Production Scheduling (MPS) and Material Requirements Planning (MRP), and enables contractors to manage their outsourced and subcontracted components.

     documentationcenter: ''
     author: SorenGP